The Paradox of Progress: Why Modern Medicine Needs Ancient Wisdom

 The Triumph of Modern Science

 We have successfully doubled the average life expectancy.
 We have mastered the art of acute care.
-If you have a trauma, a raging infection, or a surgical emergency, there is no better time in history to be alive than right now.
+If you have a trauma, a severe infection, or a surgical emergency, there is no better time in history to be alive than right now.

 The Modern Paradox: Comfort Without Contentment